WELCOME to our Family Preparedness Blog!

 doors.
 Red mark the emergency supplies for easy location of them.
 (Fire extinguishers,

-smoke detectors, Disaster Supplies Kit, collapsible ladders, first aid
+smoke detectors, Disaster Supplies Kit, collapsible ladders, first aid kits and utility shut off

 points).
 Use a colored pen to draw a broken line charting the two escape routes for each